keithbuhler/keithbuhler.github.io/_posts/2016-07-07-writing-tools.md

     ## sub-heading
     *italic*

-[Learning Markdown basics takes about 10 minutes.](https://www.youtube.com/watch?v=HndN6P9ke6U) Why do this?
+You can learn Markdown basics in about [10 minutes here](https://www.youtube.com/watch?v=HndN6P9ke6U) or [here](http://www.markdowntutorial.com/lesson/1/).
+Why do this?
 A couple reasons.
 First, consider how much time you have spent over a lifetime formatting your writing.
 Whether it's academic papers, poems, essays, stories, screenplays, web pages, resumes, or anything else, formatting takes forever.
 The longer the project, the more time is soaked up in formatting.
 Markdown leverages your time.
 One minute learning Markdown will save you a hundred hours of future formatting time.
 Secondly, Markdown "speaks" HTML, PDF, Doc, etc. It was originally designed for web writing, but works for anything.
 You can write one plain text file and instantly convert it to a beautiful PDF paper or a beautiful website.

 Once you learn the basics, you can use some of these Markdown software utilities: